clicon/clixon-docs/snmp.rst

 Table indexes can be integers and non-integers.
 Multiple table indexes are supported.

-There is one restriction for writing table (dynamic) data: New columns or rows cannot be entered via the SNMP API.
-However, rows/tables can be added via the CLIXON frontend.

 As an implementation detail, Clixon uses the `table` abstraction in the netsnmp agent library, not `table-data` or `table-instance`.

 RowStatus
 ---------
 Clixon supports SMIv2 RowStatus for table handling.
-Where RowStatus is used, the status of the row is returned and set to either active, notInService or notReady.
+Where RowStatus is used, the status of the row is returned and set to either `active`, `notInService` or `notReady`.

-When writing the status of the row can be set to either createAndGo, createAndWait, active or destroy.
+When writing the status of the row can be set to either `createAndGo`, `createAndWait`, `active` or `destroy`.

-Rowstatus and createAndWait mode uses and internal cache which is held in memory by the clixon snmp agent.
-This internal cache written to Clixon when setting a row to `active`.
-When the clixon snmp agent is restarted, the cache is cleared.
+The `rowstatus` firled itself and all row values in `createAndWait` mode uses an internal cache which is held in memory by the clixon snmp agent.
+This internal cache is flushed to Clixon when setting a row to `active`, like a "pre-commit phase".
+When `clixon_snmp` is restarted, the cache is cleared.